slittorin/home-assistant-configuration/README.md

 7. Check logs for errors.
    - If errors, find the problem.

-## Package - Home Assistant system - Database sizes
+## Package - Home Assistant system - Database and tables data

 We want to keep track of the following for the HA system:
 - Recorder database size (in MariaDB), each 30 minutes.